Calebu6214/Get-newsapi/README.md

 ## How it works
 As a user can ;
-* see various news sources on the homepage of the application.
+* See various news sources on the homepage of the application.
 * Search for the article you want to see

-* see the image, description and the time a news article was created.
+* See the image, description and the time a news article was created.

-* click on an article and read the full article on the source website.
+* click on an article link and read the full article on the source website.

 ## Behavior driven devlopment (BDD)